Sharon Finds the Environment

 haron thought and thought.
 "I’ll bet the sun isn't part of the environment!"
 But Herman said, "Oh, yes it is.
 A little sun gives you a vitamin you need, Vitamin D. But you can get too much.
 You can get sunburn.
 You can even get badly sick from too much sun.
 That's why we squirrels build nice deep, shady nests.
 And though you don't have anything as nice as a nest, at least you have a house."

-For more information about sun safety, download the SunWise Activity Book, the Sunwise Storybook and all the other Sunwise School publications created by the U.S. Environmental Protection Agency to promote sun-safe behavior at any age.
+For more information about sun safety, check out all the Sunwise School publications created by the U.S. Environmental Protection Agency to promote sun-safe behavior at any age.

 Sharon turns around and around.